distrob/privacy-security/README.md

-# Internet privacy and security recommendations
+# Internet privacy and security resources

 A collection of resources and tips for internet security and privacy.